 Southern Illinois University Carbondale offers scholarships based on academic achievement, special talent, athletic ability or other considerations.
-The SIUC Scholarship Program provides freshman and transfer awards to new undergraduate students who have achieved high academic standards, including scholarships for Valedictorians, Salutatorians, and National Merit Finalists.
+The SIUC Scholarship Program provides freshman and transfer awards to new undergraduate students who have achieved high academic standards, including scholarships for Valedictorians and Salutatorians.
 Awards to continuing students are also available.
 These scholarships vary in eligibility requirements and dollar values.
 For more detailed information about the scholarships, students should go to:

-http://fao.siu.edu/scholarships/sch_search.php
+http://scholarships.siuc.edu

 Academic units of the University select recipients of departmental academic scholarships annually.
-A limited number of private scholarships are available from each area.
+A limited number of scholarships are available from each area.
 Information is available from the scholarship coordinator in each academic unit.